-TransUnion will send you an email/SMS alert when the following items are updated on your credit report.
-Unauthorized change of personal information is a hint of potential fraud, being notified of any change in your credit report is a great way to monitor identity theft.
+TransUnion will send you an email/SMS alert when certain items are updated on your credit report.
+Unauthorized changes of personal information hint at potential fraud.
+Being notified of any changes in your credit report is a great way to monitor identity theft.
 See below for what triggers alerts:

 See What is Credit Monitoring Services? for details.

-Available as part of TransUnion Credit Report, Score & Alert Services, the Credit Score Calculator shows you ways of how your current credit score would change based on future actions and events.
+Available as part of TransUnion Credit Report, Score & Alert Services, the Credit Score Calculator shows you how your current credit score might change based on future actions and events.

 See What is Credit Score Calculator? for details.